 Languages considered

 The Tamil script is mainly used to write the Tamil Language.
-However, there are some tribal languages such as Badaga, Irula, Kurumba Betta, Kurumba Kannada, Paniya, and Saurashtra which also use the Tamil script; but since the EGIDS [EGIDS] value of those languages is above four they have not been considered in the present analysis.
+However, there are some tribal languages such as Badaga, Irula, Kurumba Betta, Kurumba Kannada, Paniya, and Saurashtra, which also use the Tamil script; but since the EGIDS [EGIDS] value of those languages is above four they have not been considered in the present analysis.